thi-ng/umbrella/packages/tangle/README.md

     ---
     # Tangle test

-    This code block will be tangled/extracted to the specified file:
+    This next code block will be tangled/extracted to the specified file and since its body entirely consists of a reference to another code block, it will be replaced with the contents of the code block with ID `imports` in the file `lib.md` (see further below)

     ```ts tangle:src/index.ts
-    // this next line will be replaced with contents of the code block
-    // with ID `imports` in the file `lib.md` (see below)
     <<lib.md#imports>>
+    ```

-    // here we transclude the contents of code block `foo` from this same file
+    Next we transclude the contents of the code block with ID `foo` and perform some other computation.
+This block (and the next one too) will be tangled to the same target file (concatenated):

-    // (see below)
+    ```ts tangle:src/index.ts
     <<foo>>

     const bar = 42;

-    // transcluded code blocks can also receive parameters like shown here
-    <<lib.md#parametric { "hello": "world" }>>

     console.log(foo + bar);
     ```

+    Finally, here's a demonstration of how transcluded code blocks can also receive parameters (supplied via an options object as argument):

+    ```ts tangle:src/index.ts
+    <<lib.md#parametric { "hello": "world" }>>
+    ```

     ## Misc

-    The following code block will be transcluded in the one above, however has its `publish` flag disabled so that it will **not** be included as is in the published version of this file.
+    The following block will be only transcluded in the first one, however has its `publish` flag disabled so that it will **not** be included in the published version of this file.

     ```ts id:foo publish:no
     const foo = 23;
     ```

-lib.md (e.g. a library of re-usable snippets for a larger project)
+lib.md (e.g. maybe a library of useful snippets for a larger project):

     # Library of snippets